-(d) This section shall not relieve a licensee from the responsibility for renewing the license upon its expiration.
+(d) This section shall not relieve a licensee from the responsibility of renewing the license.

 (e) If a licensee notifies the Board that the licensee has ceased to do business under the license or if the Board cancels the license under this section, the license shall be marked as “canceled.”

 (f) Licenses which are restored after being held in safekeeping for longer than 2 years shall be subject to the license renewal process set forth in Chapter 4.

 (g) A license suspended by the Board under this title shall be stored at the Board.

 (May 3, 2001, D.C.
 Law 13-298, § 101, 48 DCR 2959; Mar.
 13, 2004, D.C.
 Law 15-105, § 104(a), 51 DCR 881; May 1, 2013, D.C.
 Law 19-310, § 2(dd), 60 DCR 3410; Feb.
 21, 2020, D.C.
 Law 23-52, § 2(e)(2), 67 DCR 21; June 24, 2021, D.C.
 Law 24-9, § 204(c), 68 DCR 004824.)